kznhq/Heart-Disease-Prediction/README.md

 in order to replicate these results and better cement my understanding of these algorithms and how to use them.

+(disclaimer: this model should not be used for actual medical diagnosis, this is just based off of a dataset a computer engineering student got their hands on in order to further their understanding of how to properly use different machine learning models.
+Please go see an actual doctor if you have heart concerns)

 ## Motivation